 STP marketing is the cornerstone of modern digital advertising.

 Many marketers, however, do it somewhat intuitively or by acquiring the skills through practice.
-Yet, in order to use STP full form in marketing and to take advantage of the approach completely, the theory needs to be understood.
+Yet, to use STP full form in marketing and to take advantage of the approach completely, the theory needs to be understood.

 In this article, we’ll go through what STP stands for, how it’s used in the real world by well-known brands, and the theoretical strategy of the approach.
 By the end of the article, you’ll know everything that you need in order to make STP marketing effective.

 STP marketing is actually really easy to define and explain – STP stands for “segmentation, targeting, and positioning”.
 In simpler terms, the STP process combines three separate marketing approaches into one model.
 In practical application, STP marketing means creating market segmentation, targeting the selected segments, and adjusting product or service positions accordingly.

 The importance of STP marketing cannot be overstated.
 It brings with it numerous advantages.
 For example, 91% of consumers are likelier to buy from brands that provide personalized and relevant offers.
 Additionally, 80% of frequent shoppers only buy from brands that personalize the experience.